VijayM06/TrueVision/README.md

 In order to use the program, please run only the pictureTester.java The picture file contains all of the methods that are applied onto the pictures The pictureTester method contains tester methods for the methods written in the picture file.
-The program currently prints out the 4 original images and 4 modified for the different types of colorblindness The first edited image the program prints out is altered to show how a person with Achromotopsia sees the image The second edited image the program prints out is altered to show how a person with Tritanopia sees the image The third edited image the program prints out is altered to show how a person with Deuteranopia sees the image The fourth edited image the program prints out is altered to show how a person with Protanopia sees the image
+The program currently prints out the 4 original images and 4 modified for the different types of colorblindness the different colorblindess our program includes are Achromotopsia, Tritanopia, Deuteranopia, and Protanopia.